Kalmat/PyMonCtl/README.md

 * Create a fork of the [repository](https://github.com/Kalmat/PyMonCtl), or
 * [Download the repository](https://github.com/Kalmat/PyMonCtl/archive/refs/heads/master.zip), uncompress, and open it on your IDE of choice (e.g. PyCharm)

-Be sure you install all dependencies described on `docs/requirements.txt` by using pip
+Be sure you install all dependencies described on `requirements.txt` by using pip

     python3 -m pip install -r requirements.txt